 The major cause of failure of gas fire suppression systems — such as Inergen®, SAPPHIRE™, IG-541, IG-55 or FM200 is inadequate room sealing.
 Room Integrity Testing guarantees your fire protection strategy and provides peace of mind.
 Researcher has found that rooms get leakier with time, usually due to changes in construction, cabling, or services.

 It is therefore important to ensure that good room integrity is established and maintained, particularly bearing in mind the potential consequences of system failure.
 Gas suppression systems are a logical solution for rooms containing IT or electronic equipment, however if the room leaks the fire suppression agent will escape before the fire is effectively controlled.
 That is why Australian Standard AS1851-2005 “Maintenance of fire protection systems and equipment” requires an Enclosure Integrity Test each year.
 The benefits of this are widely recognised by insurers and regulatory authorities, who frequently require testing.

-Torvac technicians are trained and accredited operators of Retrotec Room Integrity Testing equipment.
-Our commitment to using state of the art testing equipment assures you will receive the most accurate information available.
+Torvac technicians are accredited operators of Retrotec Room Integrity Testing equipment.
+Torvac is committed to using state-of-the-art testing equipment to assure you will receive the most accurate information available.
 Our testing procedure will grant you the confidence to know that your system is capable of responding to a fire emergency.
 Testing of your gaseous protected rooms can be arranged conveniently to minimise any disruption to your business.

 The door fan itself merely measures the enclosure leakage area and the pressures that may exist across it.
 The computer software in conjunction with the DG-700 Hand Held digital pressure I flow gauge does the rest of the simulation and comes up with the prediction.
 The Retrotec CA2001 software walks the user through all the steps in a controlled way to ensure each step is done in accordance with the applicable NFPA or AS ISO 15420 standards.